 4. Lone Star Flight Museum

-Home of the Texas Aviation Hall of Fame, the Flight Museum defines the development of aviation via restored aircraft and aviation artifacts.
+Home of the Texas Aviation Hall of Fame, the Flight Museum defines aviation’s development via restored aircraft and aviation artifacts.
 Exhibits provide an exciting overview of the history of flight, from gliders to modern jet aircraft.

 An additional highlight is the opportunity to see the museum’s planes in action.
-In fact, the vast majority of the aircraft here have been restored to operational status.
+The vast majority of the aircraft here have been restored to operational status.
 Notable examples include the B17 Flying Fortress and a P-47 Thunderbolt.

 5. Galveston Railroad Museum

-A true must-see attraction for both young and old, visitors should plan their trip to coincide with the regular museum events Opportunities to ride the historic engines are very popular.
+A true must-see attraction for both young and old, visitors should plan their trip to coincide with the regular museum events Opportunities to ride the historic engines are trendy.
 Plus, there are permanent exhibits such as The Depot, an active passenger depot for more than 30 years.